Waqt: The Race Against Time: Reception

 Taran Adarsh of Bollywood Hungama gave Waqt: The Race Against Time 3.5 out of 5, calling it a "must-see for every parent and every child" and writing, "Waqt: The Race Against Time is a well-made family entertainer that makes you laugh and cry, thanks to the strong emotional quotient in the film.
 Here's a film that should strike a chord with every family."
 Adarsh also praised the "first-rate" cinematography that makes the film look "visually rich" and the "opulent" production design.
 Praising the performances, he wrote:

 Bachchan proves yet again that he's invincible when it comes to dramatics.
 The energy and vigor with which he performs every scene and dance make you look at him in complete awe.
 Kumar ... handles his part with complete understanding of the character and scores in the emotional moments, mainly in the post-interval portions.
 Shefali Shah ... conveys the pathos convincingly.
 Also, she matches the Big B at every step.
 Chopra doesn't get meaty scenes in the enterprise, but she does leave an impact nonetheless.
 Boman Irani excels and together with Rajpal Yadav brings the house down.
 Yadav specially is outstanding.

-Planet Bollywood gave the film 8 out of 10, calling it a "perfect family film" with "drama, comedy, good performances and a good social theme", and praised Shah's direction, writing "Vipul Shah’s direction gets his message across about parents giving more responsibility to their children.
-The story moves much faster once the real drama begins in the second half."
-Writing for India Today, film critic Anupama Chopra called the film "unashamedly cheesy and surprisingly moving" and "a good time pass", concluding "Vipul Amrutlal Shah and his writer Aatish Kapadia are not afraid of bringing out the violins and yanking at heart-strings.
+Writing for India Today, Anupama Chopra called the film "unashamedly cheesy and surprisingly moving" and "a good time pass", concluding "Vipul Amrutlal Shah and his writer Aatish Kapadia are not afraid of bringing out the violins and yanking at heart-strings.
 So the film has genuinely touching scenes and some easy laughs provided by Boman Irani and Rajpal Yadav."
+Ziya Us Salam of The Hindu described the movie as a "real, rollicking comedy with just a bit of emotion thrown in, with some of the most natural comic sequences that one has seen in recent times."
+She was positive of the performances of Bachchan, Irani, and Shah, but opined that the depiction of the father-son relationship is "when the film sinks to melodrama, hyperbole reigns as the director struggles to keep his grip on the script."
 Variety called the film a "belt-and-braces Bollywood family drama" and wrote "pitched squarely at Indian [audiences], both at home and overseas, who like their entertainment traditional.
 For Western viewers, [this film] just gets by on its unabashed charm and minor wrinkles to the formula."